-- I can differentiate the Orthodox view of salvation compared to the Protestant/Non-denominational view of salvation. - I can justify that the Love of Christ compelled Him to come for our salvation, and explain "begotten of the Father, born of the Virgin" (St. Cyril) and "from two natures" (St. Severus) - I can identify and analyse the occurrence of the Holy Trinity in both the Old Testament and New Testament, and explain how God fulfilled his work of Salvation.
+- I can compare and contrast the Orthodox view of salvation compared to the Protestant/Non-denominational view of salvation. - I can justify that the Love of Christ compelled Him to come for our salvation. - I can interpret how the Holy Trinity fulfils the work of salvation.